CorfuAlin94/React-Native-Mini-Projects/README.md

 All the dependencies, functionality and styling was done by me (the courses version being deprecated).

 It was a good chance to read version documentation and make decisions.
 Hope you will enjoy it as much as I did!

+# 2. Blog-App

+(Under production but the progress can be traced in the "Blog-App" branch)